-Course Code: Edexcel B 1RBO
+Course Code: Edexcel B 1RBO Mrs P Copeland, Head of Philosophy & RE pcopeland@carshaltongirls.org.uk

-Miss A Pearson, Head of Religious Studies

-apearson@carshaltongirls.org.uk

 Why choose Religious Studies?

 Whether you are religious or not, the influence of religion on society is still keenly felt in the 21st century.
 Many of our laws, morals and social conventions owe their existence to religion.
 Yet the world is changing, more rapidly than at any point in history.
 The challenges facing religion continue to grow, whether it be from science or a changing society with new values.
 Will science prove that God is not real?
 Should same sex couples be allowed to marry in a church?
 Can passages in the Qur'an still be used to justify the use of the death penalty?